MattB859/foot-connect/README.md

 ### Search

-- All users are able to search the site using a search query to identify products by category or specific product details.
+- All can search the site using a search query to identify products by category or specific product details.

 ### Home Page

 - A promotional add banner can be seen
 - Product cards showcasing the different footwear categories,
 - Users will find a call-to-action button underneath the product cards that will direct them to the products page.
-- A scroll up buttom will display as users scroll down for easy access back to the top page.
+- A scroll up button will display as users scroll down for easy access back to the top page.

-### User Profile
+### Registered User Profile

-- A users delivery information and order history is saved to their profile.
+- A users delivery information and order history are saved to their profile.
-- A user is able to view their order history.
+- A user can view their order history.
-- A user is able to Update their delivery information.
+- A user can Update their delivery information.

 ### Registration

-- User are able to register their details by providing an email address, user name and password to create an account.
+- Users are able to register their details by providing an email address, username, and password to create an account.

 ### Log In

-- Users can log in to accsess their profile page, order history, and make any changes to their delivery information.
+- Users can log in to access their profile page, order history, and make any changes to their delivery information.

 ### Products